breakintoprogram/next-bbc-basic/releases/README.md

 # releases

-These releases are compiled on an ad-hoc basis and have been tested on the MiSTer Next core, ZEsarUX emulator (9.2) and CSpect (2.13.01)
+These releases are compiled on an ad-hoc basis and have been tested on the MiSTer Next core, ZEsarUX emulator (9.2) and CSpect (2.14.03)

 #### Using with ZEsarUX

-Please use the nex file that ends in "_em"; this binary is assembled slightly differently to get around some bugs in the emulator, namely ULA hardware scrolling.
+Please note that version 9.2 of ZEsarUX is missing a couple of features that have been introduced into later cores that prevent my software from working correctly.
+The first is ULA scrolling; There is a workaround for that, and files with names ending in "_em.nxx" have been assembled with that.

+The other affects the Layer 2 access port 0x123B; there is a new mode (built into Core 3.0.7) that adds a relative offset to Layer 2 screen paging.
+There is no workaround for that, so from version 0.08 I've only assembled a regular nex file that will work on CSpect and Next compatible hardware.

+Note that the author of ZEsarUX has tested fixes for those omissions, and they should be included in the next release of ZEsarUX.

-Also, to use file IO, you will need to copy the nex file to the img file and launch from the Next browser.
-The esxDOS file system is not initialised properly if the nex file is dragged into the emulator or loaded using Smart Load.
+Finally, you will need to copy the nex file to the img file and launch from the Next browser.
+ZEsarUX does not initialise the Next if the nex file is dragged into the emulator or loaded using Smart Load.
+This is by design, but will prevent the disk commands from working.
+I would recommend this method anyway.

-> From Version 0.08 I've had to stop ZEsarUX support due to incompatibility with various new featuers of the Next core.
-Please use CSpect.
+##### 202106??: Version 0.12
+- Fixed bugs in Clear_Screen:
+	- Background colour now set correctly in Mode 3
+	- It was clearing 18 16K banks rather than 3 (Mode 1) or 5 (Mode 2 or 3)
 ##### 20210613: Version 0.11
 - Fixed bug in check for zero-length lines
 - Mode 3 implemented (640x256, 80 column text)